MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

 On the **Target users** page, select who receives the simulation.
 Use the following options to select users:

 - **Include all users in your organization**: The unmodifiable list of users is show in groups of 10.
-You can use the **Next** and **Previous** buttons directly below the list of users to scroll through the list.
-You can also use the :::image type="icon" source="../../media/m365-cc-sc-search-icon.png" border="false"::: **Search** icon on the page to find specific users.
+You can use **Next** and **Previous** below the list of users to scroll through the list.
+You can also use :::image type="icon" source="../../media/m365-cc-sc-search-icon.png" border="false"::: **Search** on the page to find specific users.

   > [!TIP]
   > Although you can't remove users from the list on this page, you can use the next **Exclude users** page to exclude specific users.